Ram Navami 2024: Ayodhya Ram Mandir Will Be Open for 24 Hours, Expecting Footfall of 15 Lakh Devotees - www.lokmattimes.com

 By Lokmat English Desk | Published: March 29, 2024 08:03 AM2024-03-29T08:03:52+5:302024-03-29T08:04:34+5:30

-Ahead of Ramnavmi, over 15 lakh devotees are expected to visit the newly built Ayodhya Ram Temple to celebrate ...
+Ahead of Ram Navmi, over 15 lakh devotees are expected to visit the newly built Ayodhya Ram Temple to ...

 About 2 lakh devotees visit the Ram temple every day.
 Sometimes this number goes up to 4 to 5 lakhs.
 It is said that after hundreds of years of waiting, the Ram Mandir Sankalp has been completed, and on the day of Shri Ram Navami, an ocean of devotees can flock to have a glimpse of Ram Lala, everything is being prepared for this.
 Ayodhya police has also reviewed the preparations.
 By keeping the temple open for 24 hours from April 15 to April 17, more devotees will be able to visit Ramlala, officials of Sri Ram Janmabhoomi Teerthkshetra Trust said.